Freelance Writer Guidelines

 Legal Management magazine, published 10 times a year by ALA, features scholarly and how-to articles on issues of vital importance to legal management professionals.
 ALA’s interactive approach to content demonstrates our thought leadership and our goal to stay ahead of the curve when providing relevant and timely articles.

 Opportunities are available for both column and feature writing.
-Every issue of Legal Management contains three feature articles that must fit into one of the five core competencies:
+Every issue of Legal Management contains two to three feature articles that must fit into one of the five core competencies:

 - Human Resources Management: Includes topics such as employment law, employee recruitment, training and compensation.